 The Handybook for Genealogists: United States of America.
 10th ed.
 Draper, UT: Everton Publishers, 2002.

 Jones, Thomas W. Mastering Genealogical Proof.
 National Genealogical Society Special Topics Series, No. 107.
 Arlington, VA: National Genealogical Society, 2013.

 Leary, Helen F. M., “Evaluating Research Data,” in North Carolina Research: Genealogy and Local History.
 Raleigh, NC: North Carolina Genealogical Society, 1996.

 Mills, Elizabeth Shown.
 Evidence Explained: Citing History Sources from Artifacts to Cyberspace.
-3rd ed.
-Baltimore, MD: Genealogical Pub., 2015.
+3rd ed. rev. Baltimore, MD: Genealogical Pub., 2017.

 New York Family History Research Guide and Gazetteer.
 New York: New York Genealogical and Biographical Society, 2014.